 - whether or not a charge will be made for it.

 Most information provided in our guide is freely available on our website.
-If you want to obtain information in hard copy or the information listed in the guide is not available from our website, you can request this from us by letter, fax or e-mail.
+If you want information in hard copy or the information listed in the guide is not available from our website, you can request this from us by letter, fax or e-mail.
 Our contact details are: